 The additional food crops produced through intercropping are sold on markets in the Markham Valley, but also taken up to the Highlands.
 Some women are even exploring ways to ship the crops to Port Moresby.
 Communities assert local food security has improved significantly with more fruit and vegetables available at the markets and more incomes made, owned and used by women to buy other foods from stores.
 The incomes from intercropping also help with school fees, medical bills and other family costs that women generally look after.

-After highly successful intercropping trials the practice was soon adopted by many communities.
-Across the Markham Valley they are now increasing food supply for markets and creating additional value and income streams.
+Across the Markham Valley women are now increasing food supply for markets and creating additional value and income streams.

 The introduction of intercropping by PNG Biomass is a core tenet of its community participation and development approach.
-The renewable energy company sees an inclusive economic growth model that empowers local communities as central to its mission to power PNG with domestic low-emission renewable energy.
+We aim to drive inclusive economic growth by empowering local communities to be a central part of our mission to power PNG with domestic low-emission renewable energy.

 Intercropping is a smart way to farm and improve food security, engage and empower women, and drive higher incomes.